-Near Certain Appreciation
+2. Near Certain Real Estate Appreciation

-Known Development Corridors
+3. Known Development Corridors

 Salt Lake City sits at the intersection of I-80 and I-15.
 Industry tends to spread out along the highways, and housing follows.
 Investors in the Salt Lake City real estate market can buy land to develop or invest in housing projects being built in expectation of workers who will soon move to the area.

-Salt Lake City Market Is Everything Which California Isn’t
+4. Salt Lake City Market Is Everything Which California Isn’t

 California is experiencing an incredible divergence from its ideals.
 While there is still a red-hot housing market in Silicon Valley, the state also has the highest poverty levels in the nation.
 They’re chasing businesses out of the state through oppressive regulation and high taxes.
 In contrast, Salt Lake City is booming because it is business friendly.

-So many California tech firms have relocated to SLC that the area is now nicknamed “Silicon Slopes”.
+So many California tech firms have relocated to Salt Lake City that the area is now nicknamed “Silicon Slopes”.
 Forbes listed Salt Lake City first on its list of “next tech meccas”.
 The city is already home to many new startups.
 Where there are currently good paying jobs, new residents are sure to move in.
 And that only puts more pressure on the Salt Lake City housing market.
 The very low crime rate in Utah compared to surrounding states is merely an added bonus.

-The Low Cost of Living
+5. The Low Cost of Living in Salt Lake City

 Housing aside, another reason why people relocate from the West Coast to Utah is the low cost of living.
 In fact, the $400,000 house in Utah with four bedrooms and a yard looks cheap when you sold a two bedroom condo for 50% more than that in California.
 The overall cost of living in Utah is cheaper than the nation overall, and it is far cheaper than California, so many choose to relocate here from the high-cost states on the coast.

-The Growing Rental Market
+6. The Growing Salt Lake City Rental Market

 The Salt Lake City housing market can’t keep up with demand, and this is pushing many Millennials and new residents into the rental market.
 While many would like to own a home, affordability is an issue for the young would-be home owner; the average Millennial earns $68,000 a year while the median home price is $400,000.
 This explains why Salt Lake City has some of the fastest growing rents in the country.

 Salt Lake City does require landlords to get a business license, even if you just own one rental home.
 Fees that you are required to pay as part of the rental program depends on how well maintained the units are.
-However, SLC in general is very landlord friendly.
+However, Salt Lake City in general is very landlord friendly.
 Eviction for nonpayment of rent can get someone out in two to four weeks.
 Courts regularly side with landlords and award triple fees for damages by a tenant.
 If someone violates the terms of the lease, they have three days to correct the situation.
 You can end a month to month tenancy with 15 days of notice.

-Affordable Multi-Family Units
+8. Affordable Multi-Family Units

 Investors in the Salt Lake City real estate market may be pleased to know that multi-family housing is surprisingly affordable.
 The average townhome costs around $270,000.
 Two unit structures cost less than the average single family home, coming in at $350,000.
 Units with five or more apartments cost about $230,000 each.
 Note that the median rent throughout the Salt Lake City area is around $1600.

-Multiple Luxury Markets
+9. Multiple Luxury Markets

 Downtown Salt Lake City properties near the Mormon Temple command a premium, but that isn’t the only upscale market in the area.
 Park City and the northern side of Oakley, too, have properties that cost on average well over a million dollars.
 As you move up Highway 80 toward Hoytsville and Wanship, properties routinely cost more than a million dollars despite the hour commute to Salt Lake City.

-Housing Is Infinitely More Stable than Other Real Estate Sectors in Salt Lake City
+10. Housing Is Infinitely More Stable than Other Real Estate Sectors in Salt Lake City

 Real estate investing in Utah is not limited to the Salt Lake City housing market.
 One could invest in industrial properties, commercial real estate and agricultural land.
 Investing in the Salt Lake City real estate market should be in housing, though, for several reasons.
 First, the office and retail markets in Salt Lake City are cyclical, and this is only partially mollified by investments by the Mormon Church when prices are low.
 Compare this to the stability and certainty of the housing market, since the population growth is near 2% and job growth is at 3%.